 So, you’re interested in buying a house; that’s wonderful!
 Before you start falling in love with any homes for sale, it’s important to understand just how large of a mortgage you can afford vs. the mortgage loan that’s right for your specific financial profile.
-Our loan advisors at STEM Lending can help you navigate this entire process, so please reach out if you have any questions.
+Our loan advisors can help you navigate this entire process, so please reach out if you have any questions.

 Taking on a mortgage that’s more than you can handle is an easy mistake to make, and could lead to financial trouble.
 Let’s dive into the various factors that you should keep in mind as you try to determine what you can afford.